The gap between technology and business stubbornly persists

 Once we had the initial set of tables in place and validated, the user community quickly realized the value of the solution and requested additional tables.
 They even started making plans for expanding the scope of the solution.

-Instead of waiting for queries that were never coming back, or plowing through unwieldly data files that were difficult to understand, this company’s business users could now easily construct dashboards that directly answered their questions and set them up to provide answers for the next round of questions.
+Instead of waiting for queries that were never coming back, or plowing through unwieldy data files that were difficult to understand, this company’s business users could now easily construct dashboards that directly answered their questions and set them up to provide answers to the next round of questions.

 The next time your team sets out to build a data warehouse or data mart, stop and consider whether the business needs have been adequately communicated and understood.
 Are they at the heart of your technology solution?
 If not, back up and try again.
 It’s critical to the success of the solution.

-Wavicle’s team of consultants, data architects and cloud engineers work with global organizations to build a roadmap to success with unmatched technology expertise, creative innovation, and superior customer service.
+Wavicle’s team of consultants, data architects, and cloud engineers work with global organizations to build a roadmap to success with unmatched technical expertise, creative innovation, and superior customer service.
 Our toolkit of proprietary accelerators helps clients deliver world-class data analytics solutions in record time.
 From data management services and cloud migration consulting to dashboard development and data analytics consulting, our professionals enable and empower data-driven enterprises.